SkyonixTheKing23/the-grove-an-intellectual-journey/README.md

 When the final answer is chosen, the Grove reveals your path.

-The entire site transforms:
+The site transforms:

 ✨ The theme changes
 👾 Your personality sprite appears
 📜 Your title and description are revealed

-You also unlock a **shareable result card** that can be copied or shared with friends.
+You also unlock a **shareable personality card** that can be copied or shared.

 ---

 # 🖼️ Personality Gallery

-Curious about the other paths?

-The **Gallery** lets visitors explore all twelve personalities in the Grove.
+Visitors can explore all personalities through the **Gallery**.

 Each personality card shows: